robert/robert.github.com/_posts/2020-08-12-ppab7-auto-project-builder.md

 > .3.
 The program creates a `README.md` file inside the new directory, containing information about the project and the author

-We'll eventually want to create many new files inside our directory, but our third milestone focusses on creating just one.
-We'll make our program capable of creating one file, then fix all the bugs that will this will inevtiably spawn, then give ourselves one pat on the back and call the milestone complete.
+We'll eventually want to create many new files inside our directory, but our third milestone focuses on creating just one.
+We'll make our program capable of creating one file, then fix all the bugs that this will inevitably spawn, then give ourselves one pat on the back and call the milestone complete.
 This is a better approach than trying to immediately create three files, because that would give us something extra to worry about.

 That's another good way of thinking about milestones - "reduce the number of things you have to think about at any one time".